themazzas/themazzas/README.md

 |***Senior Moving Services***|***Home Organizing***|***Downsizing***|
 |A senior moving consultant at Island Transitions specializes in dealing efficiently, but sensitively with the challenging tasks of senior relocation and home organizing.|Perhaps you want to stay in your current home.
 We are here to help with professional organizers and make your living situation that much more comfortable.|With our senior move manager, we will help you to transition from a larger home to a smaller living space with ease.
 Our professional organizers will make sure you are making the most of your space!|

+**Senior Move Coordinator and Professional Packing** Are you moving into a senior assisted living or independent living community?
+Island Transitions will provide you with a personal assistant and move coordinator who will use their expertise, caring and efficient approach to meet your needs.
+We will do your space planning, sorting, professional packing, coordination with a moving company and unpacking at your new home.